How Much RAM Or Memory Should My Computer Have?

 “Hi Wally, I want to know how much RAM I’d need for my computer.
 I was thinking about getting around 16gb of RAM but I don’t know if it needs that much.
 If I install a bit less RAM, does it make any real difference in performance?
 I’m more of a casual user but I wouldn’t mind using high performance RAM either!“ - Crystal H., USA

 Before addressing any computer issue, I always recommend scanning and repairing any underlying problems affecting your PC health and performance:

 - Step 1 : Download PC Repair & Optimizer Tool (WinThruster for Win 10, 8, 7, Vista, XP and 2000 – Microsoft Gold Certified).

 - Step 2 : Click “Start Scan” to find Windows registry issues that could be causing PC problems.

 - Step 3 : Click “Repair All” to fix all issues.

 Setting up weekly (or daily) automatic scans will help prevent system problems and keep your PC running fast and trouble-free.

-Wally’s Answer: RAM or memory is an important component in the computer.
+Wally’s Answer: RAM or memory is an important component of the computer.
 More RAM means that the computer won’t get stuck or slow down when running a lot of software.
-Its not just the amount of RAM but also the type of RAM which determines performance.
-Here we will be looking at how much RAM or memory you should install in the computer.
+It’s not just the amount of RAM but also the type of RAM which determines performance.
+Here we will be looking at how much RAM or memory you should install on the computer.

-How much RAM or Memory should I install in my computer?
+How much RAM or Memory should I install on my computer?

 Here are some things that you should consider when installing more RAM or Memory.
-First, determine the type of RAM you have in your computer.
+First, determine the type of RAM you have on your computer.